2019 Kiila / The Wedge – Feminist Archive2022-02-16T15:12:57+02:00

-Kiila feminist archive (The Wedge)
+Kiila Feminist Archive (The Wedge)

 Kiila / The Wedge is archive as artwork, which is based on a study of the early years (~1936-1939) of an 80 years old and still active artists’ and writers’ association in Finland, Kiila.
 The English meaning of Kiila is the ‘wedge’.
 The compiled archive brings to the forefront the feminist issues at the core of founding of Kiila, which have since then been ignored in its history-writing.